 - Real-time data is the heart of the Coordinated Access System.
 Coordinated Access Systems cannot function without real-time, person specific data.
 This information allows a community to know every person experiencing homelessness by name, document their needs, prioritize them for housing, and refer them to the housing and supports that best suit their preferences and needs.
 This data also allows communities to monitor their homeless system performance, notice fluctuations, identify problems and respond in real time.
 Check out this blog for more information on real-time data and By Name Lists.

 - Data management.
 Each CAS should have a method for inputting, storing, monitoring, and effectively utilizing data gathered from the system.
 Ideally, communities would incorporate a form of a Homeless Management Information System as these programs are designed specifically for this work.
 However, if communities do not have the resources to use this type of program, systems using Excel and other database programs will work.

 - Pick the approach to coordinated access that works for you – Three approaches – each with their own strengths and limitations – are outlined in this blog by Iain DeJong of OrgCode.
 Iain outlines three models: Descending Acuity, Frequent Service Users and Universal System Management

 Want to learn more?
 Every community will tailor their systems to meet their unique needs, but there is a lot of great information out there to get you started.
 Here are some great Coordinated Access System resources.

 Need help?
 Give us a call!
-If you are one of the 44 communities participating in the 20,000 Homes Campaign help is on the way!
-If not, please contact our Training and Technical Assistance team and we can hook you up with training and support to develop your own coordinated access system.
+Please contact us and we can connect you with training and support to develop your own coordinated access system.